-New jobs in business are being created all the time.
-People with broad-based business training will have many career doors open to them.

-SCC's Business Administration programs begin with the basics.
-There are general education courses in communication, humanities, social sciences, mathematics, and science.
-There are basic business courses to develop knowledge and skills in accounting, economics, finance, marketing, and management.
-There are also advanced courses in each of these areas.
-This extensive business education will broaden horizons, encourage maturity, and enable you to handle unique situations as they arise in your career.
+Academic Calendar Academic Departments Course Descriptions Class Schedules Credit Programs New jobs in business are being created all the time.
+People with broad-based business College Catalog training will have many career doors open to them.
+Getting Started at SCC SCC's Business Administration programs begin with the basics.
+There are general Academic Policies education courses in communication, humanities, social sciences, mathematics, and General Education science.
+There are basic business courses to develop knowledge and skills in Requirements accounting, economics, finance, marketing, and management.
+There are also advanced Degrees & Certificates courses in each of these areas.
+This extensive business education will broaden Course Descriptions horizons, encourage maturity, and enable you to handle unique situations as they arise in Catalog Archive your career.
+Degrees and Certificates Students who enroll in Business Administration programs at St. Charles Community Non-Credit Courses Online / Distance Learning Student Resources Workforce Training